xma711/notebook/programming/python/common_knowledge/README.md

 to get an element from the list: *new_list[2]* e.g.

-to find out the length: *len(new_list)*
+To find out the length: *len(new_list)*

 to extract a sub-list: *new_list[2:5]* or *new_list[2:]*  e.g.. note that the output is a list itself.

-dictionaries
+Dictionaries
 ------------------

-dictionaries are key-value pairs. in a list, the index is numbers. but in dictionaries, the index is a meaning immutable object, such as numbers, strings or even tuple (but a list cannot be a key).
+Dictionaries are key-value pairs. in a list, the index is numbers. but in dictionaries, the index is a meaning immutable object, such as numbers, strings or even tuple (but a list cannot be a key).

-to declare a dictionary:
+To declare a dictionary:

 *person={}* # not that a list is enclosed by []